bilal-700/Libros/README.md

   - Select Share or embed map.
   - Copy and paste the link in About.php in line no. 157 and set width = "500", height="400" and style='margin-top:2%' to make it presentable.

 - In _**Task1.php**_, in _**Our Location**_ section I added an api for location.
-In Task1.php in line no.21 add your coordinates according to your location.
-In line no. 26 add close coordinates of your exact coordinates so that on page reload it will show the side close to your location.
+In Task1.php in line no. 21 add your coordinates according to your location.
+In line no. 26 add close coordinates after some alteration according to your exact coordinates so that on page reload it will show the side close to your location.